jbyrnescu/Budget/README.md

 To run this program download either the linux branch or the master branch.
-If it's the master branch there should be a file called FinanceMac.jar After creating the appropriate files (in the source code for now) run the program as follows: java -cp FinanceMac.jar finance.Finance <path to your base directory where you keep all of the output files> <path and file to Chase & StarOne files>
+If it's the master branch there should be a file called FinanceMac.jar After creating the appropriate files (in the source code for now) run the program as follows: java -cp FinanceMac.jar finance.Finance "path to your base directory where you keep all of the output files" "path and file to Chase & StarOne files"
 There are 2 arguments above in between the <>.

 Here are the names of the files:
 Input:

-Categorize.csv under <baseDirectory>/Categorized directory
+Categorize.csv under "baseDirectory"/Categorized directory

-MandatoryMap.csv under <baseDirectory>/MarkMandatory/
+MandatoryMap.csv under "baseDirectory"/MarkMandatory/

-XcldFrmCshFlw.csv under <baseDirectory>
+XcldFrmCshFlw.csv under "baseDirectory"

-DollarsPerDayExpenditures.csv under <baseDirectory>
+DollarsPerDayExpenditures.csv under "baseDirectory"

 and
-SavingsPercentages.csv under <baseDirectory>
+SavingsPercentages.csv under "baseDirectory"

 Ideally and theoretically, after you've created all of these files the program should go through the entire sequence.